weinsteinlab/ECpH-MD/README.md

 • definitions.py

-  Input file that defines the differencies between the partial charges of the titratables residues in protonated and non-protonated states and input pKa values.
+  Input file that defines the force field differencies between the partial charges of the titratables residues in protonated and non-protonated states and input pKa values.

-• Exchange-min-replica.py

-  Run script

 • fep_functions.py